 Well, if so, I have some good news: you can make pretty damn good duck confit in about three hours with only three ingredients: duck legs, salt, and butter.
 It may not be traditional, but it might be the fastest, most-delicious bistro-style meal you ever prepare.
 What’s more, after you make it once, you’ll start building your own supply of duck fat, which, so long as you run a tight ship, you might just have on hand forever.

-Before you are deterred by the quantity (1 lb. or 2 cups) of butter, take a look at the third photo below with the retrieved fat.
+Cover with a pound (2 cups) of butter.
+Before you are deterred by the quantity of butter, take a look at the third photo below with the retrieved fat.

 And when you are ready to crisp up the legs, if you feel like being fancy, use the heel of your knife to whack off the end of the bone…